grumpycoders/papan/docs/architecture.md

     - Clients should adapt to the number of layers, depending on the situation.
   - Global board should still be interactive, but only on each player's "turn".
     - Preemptivity of turns to allow interruptions.
+    - Clients can be remote input for the Global board
   - Option to have public or private games.
+    - Spectator mode

 - Server in node.js.
   - May be a REST / Websocket gateway for web clients.